OpenFE icon

 InputDescription

-LigandSMILES string or SDF/MOL/MOL2 file describing the small molecule.
+LigandSMILES string or SDF file describing one neutral small molecule.

 Calculation settings